apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 As seen in the diagram, the context-extraction component is the central aspect in charge of retrieving the document’s content, also their semantic meaning from the embedding’s model and storing the relevant data (chunks text content, chunks embeddings, JSON-L content) in the persistent storage systems for later use.
 PubSub resources are the glue between the streaming pipeline and the asynchronous processing, capturing the user ingestion requests, retries from potential errors from the ingestion pipeline (like the cases on where documents have been sent for ingestion but the permission has not been granted yet, triggering a retry after some minutes) and content refresh events (periodically the pipeline will scan the ingested documents, review the latest editions and define if a content refresh should be triggered).

+The context-extraction component retrieves the content of the documents, diving it in chunks.
+It also computes embeddings, using the LLM interaction, from the extracted content.
+Then it stores the relevant data (chunks text content, chunks embeddings, JSON-L content) in the persistent storage systems for later use.
+Pub/Sub resources connect the streaming pipeline and the asynchronous processing, capturing the following actions:
+- user ingestion requests
+- retries from errors from the ingestion pipeline, such as when documents are sent for ingestion but access permissions are missing
+- content refresh events (periodically the pipeline scans the ingested documents, reviews the latest editions, and decides whether to trigger a content refresh)

-Also, CloudRun plays the important role of exposing the services, which will interact with the many different storage systems in use to resolve the user query requests.
-For example, capturing the semantic meaning from the user’s query by interacting with the embedding’s model, finding near matches from the Vertex AI Vector Search (formerly Matching Engine),which stores the embedding vectors from the ingested document’s content, retrieving the text content from BigTable to contextualize finally the request to the VertexAI Text-Bison and Chat-Bison models for a final response to the user’s originary query.
+Also, CloudRun plays an important role exposing the services, interacting with many Google Cloud services to resolve the user query or ingestion requests.
+For example, while resolving a query request the service will:
+- Request the computation of embeddings from the user’s query by interacting with the embeddings model
+- Find near neighbor matches from the Vertex AI Vector Search (formerly Matching Engine) using the query embeddings representation
+- Retrieve the text content from BigTable for those matched vectors, using their identifier, in order contextualize a LLM prompt
+- And finally create a request to the VertexAI Chat-Bison model, generating the response the system will delivery to the user’s query.

 ### Google Cloud products

-Next, we detail what GCP products and services are used for the solution, and in each case what role they play.
+This section describes the Google Cloud products and services used in the solution and what purpose they serve.

-**CloudBuild:** All container images (services and pipelines) are built directly from source code using CloudBuild.
-This simplifies code distribution during the solution's deployment.
+**Cloud Build:** All container images, including services and pipelines, are built directly from source code by using Cloud Build.
+Using Cloud Build simplifies code distribution during the deployment of the solution.

 **CloudRun:** The solution's service entry points are deployed and automatically scaled by CloudRun.

-**Cloud PubSub:** We use a topic and subscription to queue all the ingestion requests (for Google Drive or self-contained content) and deliver them to the pipeline decoupling this way the service clients.
+**Pub/Sub:** A Pub/Sub topic and subscription queue all of the ingestion requests for Google Drive or self-contained content and deliver the requests to the pipeline.

-**Cloud Dataflow:** We implemented a multi-language, streaming Apache Beam pipeline in charge of processing all the ingestion requests seen as events from the PubSub subscription.
-The pipeline extracts content from Google Docs, Google Drive URLs or self-contained binary encoded text content, and produces content chunks that will be sent to one of Vertex AI foundational models for its embedding representation.
-Later on, all the document’s embeddings and chunks are sent to Vertex AI Vector Search and Cloud BigTable for indexing and rapid access.
-Finally, all the ingested documentation is stored also in GCS in JSON-L format, which can be used to fine-tune the Vertex AI models improving their responses for the given context.
-Dataflow is a perfect match to run the Apache Beam pipeline in streaming mode, minimizing the ops needed to scale the resources in case of having a burst on ingestion requests and keeping the latency of such ingestions in the sub-minute space.
+**Dataflow:** A multi-language, streaming Apache Beam pipeline processes the ingestion requests.
+These requests are sent to the pipeline from the Pub/Sub subscription.
+The pipeline extracts content from Google Docs, Google Drive URLs, and self-contained binary encoded text content.
+It then produces content chunks.
+These chunks are sent to one of the Vertex AI foundational models for the embedding representation.
+The embeddings and chunks from the documents are sent to Vertex AI Vector Search and to Cloud Bigtable for indexing and rapid access.
+Finally, the ingested documentation is stored in Google Cloud Storage in JSON-L format, which can be used to fine-tune the Vertex AI models.
+By using Dataflow to run the Apache Beam streaming pipeline, you minimize the ops needed to scale resources.
+If you have a burst on ingestion requests, Dataflow can keep the latency less than a minute.

 **Vertex AI - Vector Search:** [Vector Search](https://cloud.google.com/vertex-ai/docs/matching-engine/overview) is a high-performance, low-latency vector database.
 These vector databases are often called vector similarity search or approximate nearest neighbor (ANN) services.
 We use a Vector Search Index to store all the ingested documents embeddings as a meaning representation.
 These embeddings are indexed by chunk and document id.
 Later on, these identifiers can be used to contextualize the user queries and enrich the requests made to a LLM by providing knowledge extracted directly from the document’s content mappings stored on BigTable (using the same chunk-document identifiers).